Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Every study is a little bit different.
 In terms of more stringent funders, for example, PCORE, or your NIH or things like that they require from researchers information that is backed by data on how many patients they expect they will recruit, say in a month or a year, and how many sites and so they require kind of a very well laid plan on how many patients how many sites at what rate and so with that math, it’s going to take us four years to finish the study or five years to finish the study or finish the recruitment.

 And then there’s the follow-up period usually for a stroke study, that’s about three months.
 So, taking this into account, we had to build what we call kind of a recruitment and retention plan.
 It’s a whole kind of five-page document, we had to submit to the funders to justify that it’s going to take us five years based on this calculation, and things like that.

 So generally, it’s the grants are about five years, typical grants are about five years.
 But of course, there’s no rule that you can’t get it done in, you know, a shorter period is great if you can get the study done in a shorter period than that.

 Bill Gasiamis 25:35

-You once the study has been done, and the research has been created, and you have some data that then what happens, then?
+Once the study has been done, and the research has been created, and you have some data then what happens, then?
 What’s, do you do with that data?
 How do you implement that into, say, a hospital setting?
 Or how do stroke survivors benefit from that?

 Dr. Eva Mistry 25:54